Futures One Crop Progress Report *AUDIO*

-NASS estimated that, as of Sunday, Sept.
-15, the U.S. corn crop was 55% in good-to-excellent condition, unchanged from the previous week.
-That’s still the lowest good-to-excellent rating for the crop at this time of year since 2013.

-Only 18% of corn was estimated mature as of Sunday, according to NASS.
-Last year at this same time, half of the crop (51%) had reached maturity.
-The current maturity is also 21 percentage points behind the five-year average of 39%.
-That’s further behind average than in last Monday’s report, when maturity was 13 percentage points behind the five-year average.
+As of Sunday, 29% of corn was estimated as mature, well behind 69% at the same time last year and 28 percentage points behind the five-year average of 57%.
+That’s further behind average than in last week’s report, when maturity was running 21 percentage points behind the five-year average.

-“Fifty percent or less of corn is dented in Michigan, Ohio, Wisconsin and South Dakota,” said DTN Lead Analyst Todd Hultman.
+“Michigan has the lowest rate of denting at 53% with Ohio, North Dakota and Wisconsin all below 60%,” said DTN Lead Analyst Todd Hultman.

-In its first corn harvest report of the season, NASS estimated that 4% of the crop had been harvested as of Sunday, led by activity in North Carolina and Texas.
-That compares to last year’s 8% harvested and the five-year average of 7%.
+Nationwide, corn harvest progressed 3 percentage points to reach 7% as of Sunday, behind last year 15% and 4 percentage points behind the five-year average of 11%.

-While corn condition was unchanged last week, the condition of the nation’s soybean crop fell slightly from 55% good to excellent the previous week to 54% as of Sunday.
+The condition of corn still in fields was estimated at 57% good to excellent, up 2 percentage points from the previous week, but still the lowest good-to-excellent rating for the crop at this time of year since 2013.

+Like corn, the percentage of soybeans reaching maturity fell further behind the average pace last week.
+NASS estimated that, as of Sunday, 34% of soybeans were dropping leaves, 25 percentage points behind the five-year average of 59%.
+That was further behind average than in last week’s report, when soybeans dropping leaves was 23 percentage points behind the five-year average.

+Soybean condition held steady at 54% good to excellent.
 As with corn, that remains the lowest good-to-excellent rating since 2013, Hultman said.

-Soybeans setting pods reached 95% as of Sunday, behind both last year’s and the average pace of 100%.
-Soybeans dropping leaves was estimated at 15%, far behind last year when half of the crop had leaves dropping and 23 percentage points behind the five-year average of 38%.

-Spring wheat harvest slowed last week, moving ahead only 5 percentage points from the previous week to reach 76% as of Sunday.
-That is 17 percentage points behind the five-year average of 93%.
-Montana remains the slowest to harvest, at 69% complete, Hultman noted.
+Spring wheat harvest maintained its slow but steady progress last week, reaching 87% as of Sunday, 10 percentage points behind the five-year average of 97%.
+Montana and North Dakota remain the two slowest states at 80% and 85% harvested, respectively, Hultman said.

-Planting of next year’s winter wheat crop was estimated at 8% complete as of Sunday, according to NASS, slightly behind the average pace of 12%.
+Winter wheat planting progress, on the other hand, remained near the average pace at 22% complete as of Sunday, compared to the five-year average of 24%.

-“The top three states getting early starts to planting winter wheat were Washington, Colorado and Nebraska,” Hultman said.

-Sorghum coloring was estimated at 79%, behind the average of 84%.
-Sorghum mature was estimated at 34%, behind the average of 44%.
-Sorghum harvested was estimated at 24%, behind the five-year average of 27%.
-Barley harvested reached 87%, behind the average of 96%.
-Oats were 92% harvested, also behind the average of 97%.
+Sorghum coloring was estimated at 90%, equal to the five-year average.
+Sorghum mature was estimated at 42%, behind the average of 53%.
+Sorghum harvested reached 26%, behind the five-year average of 31%.
+Barley harvested reached 92%, behind the average of 99%.
+Oats were 96% harvested, also behind the average of 99%.

-Cotton bolls opening was estimated at 54%, ahead of the average of 47%.
-Cotton harvested was estimated at 9%, near the five-year average of 8%.
-Cotton condition — for the portion of the crop still in fields — was rated 41% good to excellent, down 2 percentage points from the previous week’s 43% good-to-excellent rating.
-Rice harvested was 46%, slightly behind the average of 48%.

 |National Crop Progress Summary